IBM/automation-azure-infra-openshift/1-quickstart/README.md

 <tbody>
 <tr>
 <td>105 - IBM VPC OpenShift</td>
-<td>This layer provisions the bulk of the Azure infrastructure and OpenShift</td>
+<td>This layer provisions the Azure infrastructure and OpenShift.
+It will create a new VNet and other networking components required to support the OpenShift cluster.
+An existing registered DNS zone for the required domain name is required (refer to prerequisites).</td>
 <td>
 <h4>Network</h4>
 <ul>